 Assets under construction consist of land and development costs of ongoing real estate projects of the Group.
-As at September 30, 2022, this account includes the land and development costs of Cebu Exchange, Savya Financial Center, Sevina Park, Lucima and Eluria (see Note 1).
+As at March 31, 2023, this account includes the land and development costs of Cebu Exchange, Savya Financial Center, Sevina Park, Lucima Residences and Eluria (see Note 1).

 In June 2022, the Board of Directors of CLLC, in line with management objective to increase the corporation's recurring income, approved to keep 8,059 sqm of Cebu Exchange office units with 72 appurtenant parking slots, 2,628 sqm of retail units and an additional of 36 non-appurtenant parking slots as leasing assets of CLLC.
-This was reclassified from Real estate for sale valued at ₽843.8 million to Investment properties (see Note 9).
+This was reclassified from "Real estate for sale" account to "Investment properties" account aggregating ₱843.8 million.